zbtolon/customer-portal/cpsetupbaremetal.md

 {:new_window: target="_blank"}

-# Setting Up a Bare Metal Server
+# Setting up a Bare Metal Server
 {: #customerportal_setupbaremetal}

 You can set up a Bare Metal Server as a dedicated server.